Join whatsapp group Join Now

 The cell of the Brain is calledNeuron

-The cell of Kidney is calledNephron
+The cell of the Kidney is calledNephron

 Shapes of cells also vary from being irregular to round, polygonal, cylindrical, etc. The size of cells also varies from 0.1 micrometers to 170 mm x 130 mm.